First ascent: In mountaineering and alpinism

-Rock climbing
+In rock climbing

-In rock climbing, the manner in which the first free ascent was achieved became important to chronicle by climbing journals and magazines.
-The key differentiators were the style on which the route was free climbed (e.g. traditional climbing, sport climbing, or free solo climbing), whether the free climb was done on the first attempt (e.g. onsighted), and whether the climber had prior information, or beta).
+In rock climbing, how the first free ascent was achieved became important to chronicle by journals and magazines.
+The key differentiators were the format in which the route was free climbed (e.g. traditional climbing, sport climbing, or free solo climbing), whether the free climb was done on the first attempt (e.g. onsighted), and whether the climber had prior information (e.g. beta) on that first attempt.

-The most notable types of rock climbing first ascents that are chronicled are:
+The most notable types of rock-climbing first ascents that are chronicled are: